wrought/wireless-networking-in-the-developing-world/wndw.md

--   •No encryption (all traffic is in clear)
+-   No encryption (all traffic is in clear)

--   •WEP (Wired Equivalent Privacy), 40 or 104 bits keys, it is flawed and therefore deprecated
+-   WEP (Wired Equivalent Privacy), 40 or 104 bits keys, it is flawed and therefore deprecated

--   •WPA / WPA2 (WiFi Protected Access): PSK, TKIP and EAP
+-   WPA / WPA2 (WiFi Protected Access): PSK, TKIP and EAP

--   •Enable or disable (hide) the SSID broadcast (“beacon”).
+-   Enable or disable (hide) the SSID broadcast (“beacon”).
 Hidden SSID and MAC filtering do not add much security, and are hard to maintain and a source of troubles for inexperienced users of the network.

--   •Enable or disable an Access Control List (based on MAC addresses of clients).
+-   Enable or disable an Access Control List (based on MAC addresses of clients).
 MAC filtering is a weak security measure:– A malicious client can capture packets and find out which MAC addresses have the right to associate– It can then change its own MAC address to one of